 Maja Bendtsen received the 2016 ceramics scholarship in honor of art alumna Joan Adams Mondale.

 Printmaking II students donated original works to benefit Simpson Housing Services in the Art4Shelter show and sale at Burnett Gallery in the Chambers Hotel, Mpls in 2013, 2014, 2015, 2016, 2017 and 2018.

 Egzon Sadiku, Avielle Suriya and Simon Koda received 2014 ceramics scholarships in honor of art alumna Joan Adams Mondale.
 The scholarships were presented in person by Vice President Walter Mondale.

 Carina Lei and Julia Sillen were awarded Distinguished Merit Awards in Studio Art, 2014.
 Anna Johnson, Daiga Kravale and Samantha Leopold-Sullivan won 2014 Studio Art Merit Awards.

-Heba Amin 02, will be exhibiting work at the Berlin Biennial in 2018 She was in the Istanbul Biennial 2017.
+Heba Amin 02, is exhibiting work at the Berlin Biennial in 2018.
+She was in the Istanbul Biennial 2017.
 Her photographic work “Antiquity Thieves” was recently acquired by the British Museum.

 Greg Fitz, ’99, was selected to participate in Out of Sight, a survey of contemporary art in the Pacific Northwest, August 2017.